SpeedyBK/PynqNet/README.md

 2. Use the EMIO Ports to establisch a connection between the Ethernet Chip and the PL of the Zynq Device.
 3. Figure out, how to access the Ethernet Chip correctly.

+## IP-Cores or Sub-Designs

+1. MinimalEmioExample: This design should just help to understand the EMIO ports of the Zynq PS.
+There are no PL-Ressourses used.
+Just the PS to flash some LEDs.

 ## Installation

 toDo...